clickmimo/clickmimo.github.io/_posts/thm/2022-1-28-agent-sudo.md

 ![gobuster](/assets/images/thm/agent-sudo/gobuster.png)

 I tried with other wordlist but I wasn't able to find anything.
 It took me some time until I find a way to continue.
 This `user-agent` looked suspicious for me so I just googled it.
 I found out that the user-agent is HTTP header used to identify application and opertaion system.
 After some aditional research I found that we can change this user-agent.
 The tool that can help us is Burp Suite.
 We also need `codename`, actually Agent R probably should be a codename.
-Ctach the request with Burp and change the User-Agent.
+Catch the request with Burp and change the User-Agent.

 ![user-agent-r](/assets/images/thm/agent-sudo/user-agent-r.png)